zeitgeistpm/zeitgeist/README.md

 ### [Battery Park](https://github.com/zeitgeistmarket/zeitgeist/milestone/1)

-Planned release date: October 31, 2020
+Release date: October 31, 2020

-Battery Park is the planned Proof-of-Concept release of the Zeitgeist protocol that implements the prediction markets core logic as well as a simple orderbook for trading shares.
+Battery Park is the Proof-of-Concept release of the Zeitgeist protocol that implements the prediction markets core logic as well as a simple orderbook for trading shares.